 1927:

-Jim Baldwin and Dave Broadwell, members of the Omaha Walking Club completed a high water trip from Yankton, SD, to Omaha in their canoe named Nismaha.
-The duo fought winds, waves and fought a three hour "maelstrom", near Blair, Nebraska.
-According to the newspaper, they were as brown as Indians according to the newspaper. when they arrived.
-The river according to the boys was at flood stage the entire way.
-'There were places where the river spread out 3 1/2 miles wide".
+Jim Baldwin and Dave Broadwell, members of the Omaha Walking Club, completed a high-water trip from Yankton, SD, to Omaha in their canoe named Nismaha.
+The duo fought winds, waves, and fought a three-hour "maelstrom" near Blair, Nebraska.
+According to the newspaper, they were as brown as Indians.
+When they arrived, the river, according to the boys, was at flood stage the entire way.
+'There were places where the river spread out 3 1/2 miles wide.

-"Up above Sioux City it was eating its banks for miles and whole farms were toppling into the river."
-They had to haul the boat to shore at Sioux City until the wind abated and to bail the canoe out.
+"Up above Sioux City, it was eating its banks for miles, and whole farms were toppling into the river."
+They had to haul the boat to shore in Sioux City until the wind abated and bail out the canoe.
 "The sandstone cliffs are covered with hieroglyphics, the carvings of boatmen and others who have passed up and down for generations.
 One man carved his in an exposed rock in 1870 and it was still as sharp as the day he did it"

-Broadwell said the main channel of the the stream was submerged all the way down and the water on average is 10 feet higher than normal.
-"Ten miles north we ran into a maelstrom.
+Broadwell said the main channel of the stream was submerged all the way down, and the water was, on average, 10 feet higher than normal.
+"Ten miles north, we ran into a maelstrom.
 We tried to shoot across it and found that it was a whirlpool and one and a half miles in circumference.
 It would take our little boat and shoot it hither and yon, like a feather in eddying winds.
 First it would shoot us over to the Nebraska side, then suddenly we'd veer to the Iowa side, whirling on the water".

 "We made the trip from Sioux City to Florence, 135 miles, Friday.
 We found that the river hit the bluffs on the Nebraska shore 12 times and the Iowa side only 4 times."

-The year 1927 was during the Great Depression and nearly 100 years ago.
-Just a month before their journey, aviator Charles Lindbergh made the 1st solo non-stop trans-Atlantic flight, from New York to Paris.
-The final Model T Ford rolled off the assembly line in Michigan, ending a 19 year run with that model.
-It would be a month later in the summer when a tornado rips through St. Louis, Missouri area killing 79 people and injuring 550.
+The year 1927 was during the Great Depression, and nearly 100 years ago.
+Just a month before their journey, aviator Charles Lindbergh made the 1st solo nonstop transatlantic flight from New York to Paris.
+The final Model T Ford rolled off the assembly line in Michigan, ending a 19-year run with that model.
+It would be a month later in the summer when a tornado rips through the St. Louis, Missouri area, killing 79 people and injuring 550.

 Read the entire article by clicking the button below.